crusher-dev/react-todo/README.md

-# React Todo App Test is beginningasfsasadgasdgsdgsdgsdgsdgsdgsdgg:sdagsdsdggsdghsdggsdghsdasgsddgfsadgf
+# React Todo App Test is beginningasfsasadgasdgsdgsdgsdgsdgsdgg:sdagsdsdggsdghsdggsdghsdasgsddgfsadgf
 sdg
 This is a sample react todo app done step-by-step.
 This sample app was a part of react workshop.